scavenrage/ESP32-H2-Custom-Zigbee/README.md

 **Notes:**
 - Releasing the button before the 5 s window cancels the reset and returns the LED to its previous state.
 - The NVS configuration (channel types, timings, etc.) is **not** affected — only the Zigbee network credentials are erased.
-- The first 10 s after power-up are ignored to avoid false triggers caused by the USB-serial adapter holding GPIO 9 low during flash/monitor sessions.
+- The first 10 s after power-up are ignored to avoid false triggers at boot.

 ---